jaabberwocky/cny-gpt-svelte/README.md

 </div>

 SvelteKit 1.0 app built on top of the OpenAI API!
-This project is using the latest `davinci-003` model to power prompts specific for a fun use-case, Chinese New Year!
+This project is using the latest `davinci-003` [OpenAI model](https://beta.openai.com/docs/models/gpt-3) to power prompts specific for a fun use-case, Chinese New Year!

 Deployed [here](https://lucky-cat-gpt.netlify.app/) at Netlify.